georgexyz19/georgexyz.com/content/posts/pelican-cache-module.md

  LOAD_CONTENT_CACHE
 : True to load cache; default is False.

-Other cache related settings are list below.
+Other cache related settings are listed below.

 CACHE_PATH
 : default is `cache`; caching files are saved in this directory.